 What Could Be Improved:

-- Only one size available, best for larger dogs
+- Only one size, best for bigger dogs

-- Filling may be consumed quickly by some dogs
+- Filling may be eaten quickly by some

 3. Benebone Wishbone Durable Dog Chew Toy